 Coastal zones are extraordinarily important from a societal and economic perspective.
 They are home to much of the global population, amongst the most productive ecosystems on Earth, and crucial to the emerging Blue Economy as essential sites of commerce, transportation, food security, and recreation.
 Within both developed and developing nations, coastal zones continue to grow and diversify.
 In this regard, there is a compelling need to better observe, understand, manage, and predict changes in these regions in support of sustainable development.
 Our ability and more so capacity to address changes in these regions is still relatively limited, particularly in the developing world.
 Coastal zones are characterized by complex processes, with rapidly changing and evolving conditions that can be challenging to effectively observe in both time and space, particularly given their inherent transboundary and transdisciplinary nature.
 Within coastal zones there is dynamic coupling of terrestrial, aquatic and atmospheric domains; complex, episodic and often ephemeral physical and biological/biogeochemical processes; and finally, the overarching challenge of integrating environmental sciences with social sciences.

-In this broader context, there is significant opportunity for the COAST AHT to facilitate technology transfer from developed to developing nations and building capabilities and capacity, with an eye toward scaling up from individual demonstration activities at national and regional levels to full global implementation.
-The strategic approach and priorities of the COAST AHT will be to:
+There is significant opportunity for the COAST AHT to facilitate technology transfer from developed to developing nations and building capabilities and capacity, with an eye toward scaling up from individual demonstration activities at national and regional levels to full global implementation.
+The strategic approach of the COAST AHT will be to:

 - Maintain a CEOS perspective and ensure a clear focus on the “upstream” end of the value-chain, i.e., observations to data to products, addressing issues such as fit-for-purpose/analysis ready data; new/improved, higher resolution, integrated products et al.